Wilck Lab

 Interested?

-Looking for thesis project in an interdisciplinary lab with a strong translational focus?
+Looking for a thesis project in an interdisciplinary lab with a strong translational focus?
 We are always looking for interested life science and medical students!

 Drop us an email at nicola.wilck@charite.de / ariana.rauch@charite.de